SECURIoTESIGN/SECURIoTESIGN/SECloudMobDESIGNS/SECURITY_REQUIREMENTS.md

 Is the property of safeguarding the correctness and completeness of assets in a Cloud & Mobile system.
 In other words it involves maintaining the data consistent,   trustworthy and accurate during it life-cycle.

-This requirements is applied in the *Cloud* and *Mobile Ecosystem*.
+## This requirements is applied in the Cloud and Mobile Ecosystem.

 Not addressing this requirement may lead to vulnerabilities explored by attacks such as: